 What is Anti Social Behaviour

-Anti-Social Behaviour is a behaviour that can cause you harassment, harm and stress, effecting not just you, but also the community and the environment.
-It can also have an effect on business and reputation of the area.
+Anti-social behaviour is a behaviour that can cause you harassment, harm and stress, affecting not just you but also the community and the environment.
+It can also affect the business and reputation of the area.

 Antisocial behaviour can include:

 - Vandalism - Report vandalism in your area, including harm to buildings and aggressive actions to structures.

 - Graffiti - If you have graffiti or tagging in your neighbourhood area, let the council know so we can clean it up.